fluca1978/fluca1978.github.io/about.md

 I do believe in *free culture*, in the sense that everyone should help each other to learn new things without secrets or speculation.

-I'm catholic, but I'm working on this.
+I'm catholic, but not a blind believer.

 ## Contact me